-In order to influence a positive employee morale, every organization needs a comprehensive onboarding strategy.
+In order to influence positive employee morale, every organization needs a comprehensive Onboarding Process.
 From the perspective of a new employee, the onboarding process is their first impression of your company.

 Here are some of the ways you can improve your onboarding process;

 Use automation for the exchange of forms, video training and policy education.
 Ensure that all forms and required documents have been returned before the employee arrives to work on their first day.
 This guarantees that day one will be focused on the important matter rather than paperwork.
 At IMI, the process automated with AI bot – Rhonda.
 Her fast-paced SMS onboarding features accelerate onboarding.